whyboris/Video-Hub-App-remote/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

-While developing you might neet do [disable CORS](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf)
+While developing you might neet do [disable CORS](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf).

+Thank you to [Feather](https://feathericons.com/) for icons.